 Absolutely, and marketers should customize text messages to better get their point across.
 With Airship, you can customize the audience, send time, and frequency as you would any other supported channel, using audience selectors.
 Create truly personalized campaigns by uploading audience lists and leveraging merge tags to pass along customer data into your message.

 7) Should SMS be connected to other marketing channels?

 Yes!
 Many marketers still treat SMS as an entirely separate channel.
 But to get the most out of it, SMS needs to be coordinated seamlessly with other engagement channels.

-Urban Airship’s Intelligent Orchestration can not only connect SMS to the other channels but also give marketers the option to set it as a Priority Channel (use SMS instead of other channels) or use it as a fallback channel.
+Airship’s Orchestration solutions can not only connect SMS to the other channels but also give marketers the option to set it as a Priority Channel (use SMS instead of other channels) or use it as a Fallback Channel.
 Coordinating SMS with email, push notifications, and mobile wallet passes can increase the reach and effectiveness of any campaign or promotion.

 8) Are very many brands using SMS?

 Given the effectiveness of this channel, it’s surprising that 61% of marketers haven’t tapped into SMS as a marketing channel — yet.
 But there are many influential brands who are successfully using SMS as part of their marketing strategy.

 For example, Abercrombie is using SMS as part of their holiday campaigns to reach customers who don’t have their app.
 Express and Subway use SMS to increase in-store traffic by sharing coupons through text.
 These are just some of the ways brands are strategically using SMS.

 9) What are the advantages of using SMS over Facebook Messenger or other message apps?